The Joe Moakley Leukemia SPORE

 What is SPORE?

 SPORE stands for Specialized Program of Research Excellence.
 Funded by the National Cancer Institute (NCI) with a $12.75 million grant, the program is part of a nationwide initiative to speed the flow of promising knowledge from the laboratory to the clinic, where it will benefit patients the most.
 This SPORE will enhance MD Anderson's ongoing efforts to develop new, better treatments and therapies for leukemia, and to understand the biological basis of clinical observations.
-MD Anderson also has SPORE grants to study bladder, brain, breast, head & neck, lymphoma, melanoma, uterine, prostate, lung and ovarian cancer.
+MD Anderson also has SPORE grants to study bladder, brain, head & neck, lymphoma, melanoma, multiple myeloma, uterine, prostate, lung and ovarian cancer.

 Joe Moakley Research Excellence Program